KermitKorp/Project-Aqua/README.md

 # Project-Aqua

- Project-Aqua 🌍🌊Autonomous and Eco-Responsible Underwater Digital Infrastructure SystemA common good developed by humanity, for humanity.
+ Project-Aqua 🌍🌊Autonomous and Eco-Responsible Underwater Digital Infrastructure System.
+A common good developed by humanity, for humanity.
  📜 LICENSE AND OWNERSHIP
  This project is shared under the Creative Commons Attribution - NonCommercial - ShareAlike (CC BY-NC-SA) license.Right to Copy and Use: Completely free and open to everyone.
 Anti-Profit: Strict prohibition for any entity or corporation to commercialize, patent, or privatize this innovation for financial gain.
  🔬 1.
 ARCHITECTURE AND COOLING VIA CLOSED PHYSICO-CHEMICAL TRANSITION